Thomas G. Groleau, Ph.D.

 PRIOR ACADEMIC EXPERIENCE

-University of Kentucky College of Business and Economics (Lexington KY)
+University of Kentucky College of Business and Economics - undergraduate and MBA (Lexington KY)

 Lexington Community College Mathematics Department (Lexington KY)

 Ferris State University College of Business (Big Rapids MI)

 Kentucky Utilities (Lexington KY, 1987-1989) COBOL and EasyTrieve programmer.

 Greentree Applied Systems ( Lexington KY, summer 1996) FoxPro programmer.